 There can be a cluster of bites instead of singular ones, which is caused by disturbing the bugs while they feed, causing them to detach and return to feed momentarily.
 The bites can be found anywhere, with exposed bits of skin being preferred, making the face, arms, and legs a target.
 The bites cannot be felt at first, but as the anesthetics wear off and the skin begins to react, the bites can make themselves felt minutes, or even hours after the bedbugs have returned to hiding places.
 On some individuals, bites may not be visible for up to two weeks, or not at all.

 These bugs are usually transported on luggage, clothing, beds, and furniture (especially upholstered items).
 Outbreaks can often be traced to international travel from countries where the bugs are common, such as Asia, Africa, Europe, the Caribbean, or Central/South America.
 A pregnant female, for self-preservation, will leave the bed and hide in anything away from the bed (clothing, furniture, shoes, book bags, curtains, pillows, etc), and is often transported in a new location that way.

-If visiting known bed bug infested locations, don’t place items (purse, book bags, etc) on floor near couches (secondary infestation location) or chairs, keep on lap or place on table.
+If visiting known bed bug-infested locations, don’t place items (purse, book bags, etc) on the floor near couches (secondary infestation location) or chairs, keep on lap or place on the table.
 Sit in non-upholstered chairs.
-Don’t set coats, or any clothing on upholstered furniture.
-Keep in hand, set on table.
+Don’t set coats or any clothing on upholstered furniture.
+Keep in hand, set on a table.
 Don’t accept rides (in vehicles) from occupants.

 Where to Find Bed Bugs: